Forms and data collection

 Because of this diversity, questions on intersex should be separated from questions about sex or gender.
 Separating intersex from a question on sex and/or gender will avoid misgendering or mis-classifying people with intersex variations (describing our sex assignments, sex markers and gender identities inaccurately).
 It also avoids inadvertently includes false positives, people who mistake intersex for a non-binary gender identity.

-Recommended question on sex characteristics
+Recommended question on innate variations of sex characteristics

 It is not possible to assume that survey respondents understand what is meant by the term “intersex”.
 We strongly recommend making the question descriptive: